Is My Lap-Band Too Tight?

 After the lap-band is put in place, the doctor will likely have to adjust it to get the proper fit.
 The band should fit snugly enough that you feel full between meals, find portion control manageable, and experience the desired weight loss.
 If it\'s too loose, you might have trouble controlling portions and losing weight.

-However, the lap-band should never be too tight.
-It may seem like that would encourage even more rapid weight loss, but in fact the opposite happens: weight loss comes more slowly, and other symptoms can occur as well.
+It may seem like that a tight band would encourage even more rapid weight loss, but in fact the opposite happens: weight loss comes more slowly, and other symptoms can occur as well.

 The following symptoms might mean your lap-band is too tight: